 Are Beaches in Taiwan Dangerous?

-Actually, beaches here can be quite dangerous, a lot of people drown.
+Actually, beaches here can be quite dangerous, and a lot of people drown.
 There are strong undertows and other currents that can easily exhaust anyone.
-For this reason, most Taiwanese people avoiding swimming over their heads.
+For this reason, most Taiwanese people avoid swimming over their heads.

 You might think it’s because most people don’t know how to swim, and that could be a factor, but there’s more to it.
 Random currents can suck you under, and even experienced swimmers fall victim.
 Generally, it’s best to stick to shallow areas.
 Boring – I know.

 I hate to say it, but the condition of most beaches in Taiwan is poor at best.
 Not much effort is put into their upkeep, and you’ll find trash scattered here and there; plastic bottles, straws, bags, etc. There’s a lot of driftwood left from typhoons too.
 Be careful where you step!

 Not to mention the dead fish and other animals.
 Actually, it seems like the only time the beaches are cleaned is when random people volunteer to do so.
 It only seems to be getting worse too, which is a shame.

 If a little bit of effort was put into their upkeep, most of the beaches in Taiwan could be turned into really nice tourist spots